NittanyLion/Grumps.jl/docs/src/objects.md

     To save estimation results directly to a LaTeX tabular, just use a `.tex` extension in the filename.
 For instance, write `Save( "results.tex", sol )` if your solution is in the variable `sol`.

+!!! tip "Saving output printed to terminal"
+    To save the terminal output to html, one can use [Aha](https://github.com/theZiz/aha), the Ansi HTML Adapter, which is a small program (unrelated to Julia) that converts terminal output to html.
+The way that would work on Linux and Mac (after successful installation) if one ran Grumps directly from the command line is to append `| aha > myrun.html`, e.g. `julia -t auto myprogram.jl | aha > myrun.html`.